 Since first taking office, Trent has cut property taxes by billions, strengthened our 2nd Amendment rights, reduced the business margins tax, tripled our state’s resources to secure the border, ended budget diversions, and eliminated $200 million in professional licensing fees.
 He was voted “Freshman of the Year” by the Republican Caucus in 2013 and was recognized by Capitol Inside as “Most Valuable Sophomore” after the 2015 session.

-Trent’s rural roots run deep.
-A native of Rusk County, Trent grew up on a dairy farm and diversified livestock operation.
-During his junior year of high school, he was elected Texas 4-H President, and his senior year he was chosen to serve as Texas FFA State Vice President.
+Trent’s rural and agricultural roots run deep.
+Growing up on a farm, Trent was very active in showing cattle throughout his youth.
+He also participated on the rodeo circuit as a calf roper throughout high school.
+During his junior year of high school, he was elected Texas 4-H President, and his senior year he was chosen to serve as a Texas FFA State Vice President.

-Prior to being elected as a Republican to the Texas House in 2012, Trent served as the first-ever Executive Director of the Texas Forest Country Partnership and then President of a regional title company.
-He also served for over 5 years as a member of the Lufkin ISD Board of Trustees, his last two as President of the Board.
+Prior to being elected to the Texas House, Trent served as president of a regional title company and as the first-ever Executive Director of the Texas Forest Country Partnership.
+He also served for over 5 years as a member of the Lufkin ISD Board of Trustees – his last two as President of the Board.

 Today, Trent is the Senior Vice President at VeraBank in Lufkin, where he and his wife Nickie raised their two boys – Garin and Grant.
 With one son in college and another at Lufkin High School, both Trent and Nickie remain active in their boys’ schools, their community, as well as their church, Harmony Hill Baptist Church.